valory-xyz/open-autonomy/docs/abci.md

 # ABCI: Application BlockChain Interface

-This document briefly describes the most salient aspects of the Application BlockChain Interface (ABCI), which allows for Byzantine Fault Tolerant replication of applications written in any programming language.
+We'll now describe the most salient aspects of the Application BlockChain Interface (ABCI), which allows for Byzantine Fault Tolerant replication of applications written in any programming language.